 Examples of OUTCOMES and IMPACTS from Cambs Community Foundation

-Corinna Hartwig runs Corinna Hartwig Consulting – supporting business start-ups.
-And, known as the “Funding Doctor” she helps community groups find funding faster (websites currently under construction).
-Corinna has personal, practical experience with developing funding strategies, researching funding opportunities, implementing and managing community projects, both as a volunteer and as a consultant working with a range of community organisations at grass roots level.
+Corinna Hartwig runs Corinna Hartwig Consulting, supporting business start-ups.
+And, known as the “Funding Doctor” she helps community groups find funding faster.
+Corinna has personal, practical experience with developing funding strategies, researching funding opportunities, setting up and managing community projects.
+She has worked both as a volunteer and as a consultant working with a range of community organisations at grassroots level.
 Get in touch to see how she can support your project one-to-one.

 Semble is the UK’s most active platform for community projects.
 We make sure that local projects get the support they deserve by partnering them with brilliant businesses and volunteers.

-Coming up in our workshop series: volunteer management, emotional resilience and futureproofing your funding.
+Check out our other webinar resources about how to attract funding for community groups and supporting communities digitally using Zoom.
+Search our list of funding opportunities for community groups.
 To be the first to know about these as well as funding opportunities, sign up to the Semble network.